felimartina/elasticsearch-cloud-deploy/terraform-aws/README.md

 ## VPC

-Create a VPC, or use existing.
-You will need the VPC ID and private subnets IDs in it.
+This module automatically creates a VPC and places all resources in the private subnets.
+Only LoadBalancer will run on the public subnet.
+You will need to specify variables of your preferred VPC configuration such as CIDR ranges, and availability zones to use.

 ## Configurations

 Edit `variables.tf` to specify the following:

 * `aws_region` - the region where to launch the cluster in.
-* `availability_zones` - at least 2 availability zones in that region.
 * `es_cluster` - the name of the Elasticsearch cluster to launch.
 * `key_name` - the name of the key to use - that key needs to be handy so you can access the machines if needed.
-* `vpc_id` - the ID of the VPC to launch the cluster in.
+* `vpc_cidr` - CIDR range for the vpc that is going to be created.
+Defaults to 10.0.0.0/16.
+* `vpc_private_subnets` - CIDR ranges for the private subnets to create.
+For example: ["10.0.1.0/24", "10.0.2.0/24"].
+Number of CIDRs should match number of `availability_zones` to use.
+* `vpc_public_subnets` - CIDR ranges for the public subnets to create.
+For example: ["10.0.101.0/24", "10.0.102.0/24"].
+Number of CIDRs should match number of `availability_zones` to use.
+* `availability_zones` - at least 2 availability zones in that region.
 * `vpc_subnets` - the private subnet IDs within the VPC.
 The order in which you type these need to match the order of their availability zones as typed in `availability_zones` above.

 The rest of the configurations are mostly around cluster topology and  machine types and sizes.